Daytripper (DC Comics): Brazilian influences

 Another big influence of Brazilian culture in the graphic novel is related to food.
 In chapter 5, when the entire family is united to eat lunch, the dishes are all traditional in Brazilian cuisine.
 That basic meal consists of "rice and beans, potatoes, lettuce, — all very simple and homemade — but lunch always felt like a loud happy feast...
 Chicken was the kids' favorite dish, so grandma always cooked it".
 The basis of Brazilian lunches and dinners are chicken, lettuce, tomatoes, and potatoes.
-In accordance with Botelho:

-"Beyond the regional differences, the daily dish eaten on almost all tables of the country is the duo rice with beans, accompanied by a salad, some kind of meat and manioc flour.
+In accordance with Botelho: "Beyond the regional differences, the daily dish eaten on almost all tables of the country is the duo rice with beans, accompanied by a salad, some kind of meat and manioc flour.
 The Aurélio dictionary of the Portuguese language defines the duo feijão-com-arroz (beans with rice) as 'of everyday use; common; usual'.
 It is a true element of national identity, which embraces the people from North to South".

 Daytripper also describes Brazilians' culture regarding soap operas.
 In chapter 5, when Bras says, "Grandma named the chickens after characters from her soap operas", the great influence of this type of show in Brazilian people is depicted.
 While in some countries movies or TV series are the most watched television program, in Brazil soap operas are by far the most famous type of program.
 According to Brazilian Business, "Rede Globo soap operas are really famous and it happens inside and outside the country.
 There are some other broadcasters that advertise their programs saying 'After the Globo's soap opera, switch to our channel'".

+The father-and-son relationship is one of the main themes on Daytripper, as Brás deals with the pressure of succeeding his father's legacy as a writer.
+Some external elements come to the story to reinforce such dilemma, like the character mentioning Hamlet in the first chapter, also through a TV scene from The Lion King in chapter 8.

+The tragedy of flight TAM 3905 refers to the real accident with the Flight TAM 3054 which happened on July 17, 2007.
+The disaster is still considered the worst one in Brazil's aviation history.